 What are the different ways to hold a title?

-The manner in which titles will be held for a property is an important consideration.
-Title rules vary from state to state, so your options might be limited depending on your state’s laws.
+How titles are held for a property is an important consideration.
+Home title rules vary from state to state, so your options might be limited depending on your state’s laws.

-“These concepts go back to common law in England, but each state adopts their own version of them,” says Jordan Lulich, a real estate attorney and licensed title agent with Attorney Title Fund Services in Melbourne, Florida.
+“These concepts go back to common law in England, but each state adopts their own version of them,” says Jordan Lulich, a real estate attorney and licensed title agent with Lulich & Attorneys in Vero Beach, FL.

-Here’s a general primer on each of the most common title options and the situations in which they’d be applicable:
+Here’s a general primer on the most common title options, and the situations in which each would be applicable:

-A property with a sole ownership title in the name of one person
+A property with sole ownership has its title under the name of one person (the sole owner, literally).

-Who it’s best for: Single people living alone or the spouse who is purchasing a property as an investment
+- Who it’s best for: Single people living alone or a spouse who is purchasing a property as an investment.

 Joint tenancy with the right of survivorship

-Two or more individuals purchasing a property together, in which each person owns an equal portion of the property and they move in at the same time
+Joint tenancy involves two or more individuals purchasing a property together.
+Each person owns an equal portion of the property.

-Who it’s best for: Couples purchasing a property together
+- Who it’s best for: Couples who are purchasing a property together.

 Tenancy in common

-Under this method, multiple people can hold the title and own the property together, but they’re able to sell their interest or pass it on to beneficiaries of their choosing after they pass away.
+Under tenancy in common, multiple people can hold the home title and own the property together, but they’re able to sell their interest or pass it on to beneficiaries of their choosing after they pass away.

-Who it’s best for: Tenancy in common is best for groups of people who want to purchase a property, and for married couples who don’t want their share of the property to automatically transfer to their spouse.
-“This method is popular among people who are married for a second time, since it allows each spouse to will their share of the property to their children from their first marriage,” says Jeremy Yohe, a spokesperson for the American Land Title Association.
+- Who it’s best for: Tenancy in common is best for groups of people who want to purchase a property and for married couples who don’t want their share of the property to automatically transfer to their spouse.
+“This method is popular among people who are married for a second time, since it allows each spouse to will their share of the property to their children from their first marriage,” says Jeremy Yohe, vice president of the American Land Title Association.

 Tenants by entirety